 Kintsugi Bracelet.
-3200BC Bog Oak, Inlaid With 24ct Gold Leaf
+Ancient Bog Oak Wood, Inlaid With 22ct Gold Leaf

 Description